This post may contain affiliate links. For more information, please see our affiliate policy.

 But don’t limit your uses to just brushing on plain bagels – simply add it to cream cheese, sprinkle on your next avocado toast, or amp up the flavor of your favorite dip.

 What goes into an everything bagel?

-Depending on your bagel shop of choice, the everything bagel can contain toppings that include poppy seeds, sesame seeds, caraway seeds, onion flakes, garlic flakes, pretzel salt, and coarse black pepper.
+Depending on your bagel shop of choice, everything bagels can contain toppings that include poppy seeds, sesame seeds, caraway seeds, onion flakes, garlic flakes, pretzel salt, and coarse black pepper.

 What can you put on a bagel?

 The choice is really up to you, but if you are craving a sweet topping, go with strawberries and cream cheese.
-For a savory combination, turkey and cheese is always a satisfying option.
-And there is of course, the famous pizza bagel, topped with tomato sauce and mozzarella cheese.
+For a savory combination, turkey and cheese are always a satisfying option.
+And there is, of course, the famous pizza bagel, topped with tomato sauce and mozzarella cheese.